Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Swelling: Slight thickening due to inflammatory reaction

 "In my practice, I repeatedly see that people underestimate natural remedies.
-However, herbal active ingredients like the omega fatty acids contained in our hemp seed oil can gently regulate the inflammatory response and promote regeneration – without the side effects of synthetic painkillers."
+Yet, plant-based active ingredients like the omega fatty acids contained in our hemp seed oil can gently regulate the inflammatory response and promote regeneration – completely without the side effects of synthetic painkillers."

-Normal muscle soreness is harmless and will go away on its own.
+Normal muscle soreness is harmless and subsides on its own.
 However, seek medical help if:

 - The pain lasts longer than a week